kartoza/sawps/docs/src/user/guide/data-upload.md

 Once you have clicked on the `UPLOAD` button, an Upload popup window will appear where you can upload a supported vector file of your property.
 You can drag and drop the file(s) or `Browse` on your computer for the correct file(s), once you have uploaded your file(s) it will appear on the popup in the 1️⃣ *Uploaded Files* section.

 Make sure you zipped your shapefiles directly, **NOT** the directory containing the shapefiles.
-Otherwise, the shapefiles inside the zip file will not be detected.
+Otherwise, the shapefiles inside the zip file will not be detected (e.g. the zip folder will contain a `.cpg`, `.dbf`, a `.prj`, a `.shp`, and a `.shx` file).

+> **Disclaimer:** If you upload any geometry type that is not polygon, or multi-polygon, (e.g. line, multi-line, etc.) the site will process for a while and then return an error message.
+Ensure your data is a polygon, or multi-polygon, and not another geometry type.

 ![Upload Data New 10](img/upload-data-new-10.png)